Stephen-Hamilton-C/cs2505-notes/week-7/makefile.md

 Rules are, as explained earlier, a list of commands.
 For `project1`, this is only one command - the linking command.
 It links the object files into the project1 executable.
+Rules *always* have a tab character before them, not spaces.
+If you copy the Makefile in this guide, make sure to set VS Code to tabs and then replace the spaces with tabs.

 These rules will only be run if the dependencies needed to run or have changed.